the-future-dev/the-future-dev/README.md

 # 👋 I'm Andrea Ritossa

-I'm a developer from Bologna (IT), currently living in Trondheim (NO).
+I'm from Bologna (IT), currently living in Trondheim (NO).
 Welcome to my GitHub profile!

 ## 🔭 Projects suggested
 - **[fuel-fighter-2023](https://github.com/the-future-dev/fuelfighter2023)**: New website for the universitary association [Fuel Fighter](https://www.fuelfighter.no/)